gitpod-io/full-stack-web-development/README.md

 ## Ephemeral developer environments

-The entire course is developed using [Gitpod](https://www.gitpod.io/).
+The entire app was developed using [Gitpod](https://www.gitpod.io/).
 For each task, we use an ephemeral developer environment that we dispose of as soon as the task is completed.
 Environments are fully automated and we never run `npm install` or `npm run dev` manually.
 We also don't have any code, dependencies, etc installed locally.

 ## Technology stack